-The State bears it own damage and accident risks.
-Officials making use of hired cars are therefore not allowed to take out personal indemnity insurance.
+The state bears it own damage and accident risks.
+Officials making use of hired cars are therefore not allowed to take personal indemnity insurance.
 Should these costs appear on the invoice, the official shall personally be held responsible for the expenses.
-Travellers should pay attention to this detail when signing acceptance of a hired vehicle.
+Travellers should pay attention to this detail when signing acceptance of a hired vehicles.

-The following insurance cover should however be accepted:
+The following insurance cover should however be acceptable:

-- collision damage waiver (CDW) - theft loss waiver (TW).
+- Collision damage or waiver (CDW) - Theft loss waiver

-In both these instances, the State shall take responsibility for the excess payment arising from a claim against it.
+In both these instances, the state shall take responsibility for the excess payment arising from a claim against it.
 Once again travellers should be careful not to include total or super damage or theft waivers as these are very expensive and officials will personally be held responsible for the additional expense.

 iii.
-Size and Class of Vehicles Allowed
+Size and Class of Vehicle Allowed

 Officials shall utilise the most economical size and class option available between 1300cc to 2000cc.
-The "optimum" vehicle should be selected on the basis of the number of officials travelling in the vehicle, the type of road and the distance to be travelled.
+The "optimum" vehicle should be selected on the basis of the number of officials travelling in the vehicle , the type of road and the distance to be travelled.